 - 1 pound skinless, boneless chicken thighs cut into 1 inch pieces (I get my chicken from ButcherBox, which I highly recommend)

-- 1 cup stir fry sauce
+- 1 cup stir fry sauce, or more if desired

 - 2 tablespoons sesame seeds

-- Cooked rice for serving (optional)
+- Cauliflower rice for serving

 This post contains affiliate links, thanks for the love!